Your rights under the General Data Protection Regulation

-- Request access to your data (commonly known as a "subject access request").
+- The right to request access to your data (commonly known as a "subject access request").
 This enables you to receive a copy of your data and to check that we are lawfully processing it.

-- Request correction of your data.
+- The right to request correction of your data.
 This enables you to ask us to correct any incomplete or inaccurate information we hold about you.

-- Request the restriction of processing of your data.
-This enables you to ask us to suspend the processing of your data, for example if you want us to establish its accuracy or the reason for processing it.
+- The right to request that the processing of your data is restricted.
+This enables you to ask us to suspend the processing of your data, for example, if you want us to establish its accuracy or the reason for processing it.

-- Request the transfer of your data to another party.
+- Request the transfer of your data to another party

-The same email address may be used to contact the University’s Data Protection Officer.
+If you want to exercise any of the rights described above or are dissatisfied with the way we have used your information, you should contact the University’s Information Compliance Team.
 We will seek to deal with your request without undue delay, and in any event in accordance with the requirements of the GDPR.
 Please note that we may keep a record of your communications to help us resolve any issues which you raise.